favourumeh/DATA-PIPELINE/README.md

 ## Python version and packages
 Python Version: **3.8.3**

-Packages: pandas, numpy, Bs4 (BeautifulSoup),	sqlalchemy, requests,	numpy
+Packages: pandas, numpy, Bs4 (BeautifulSoup),	sqlalchemy, requests

 ## An overview of the processes undergone